Myralllka/UCU_twitter_lab/README.md

-# Twittre_API usage
+# Twittre_API json parse

-This application get information about the chosen twitter user in json file and help you to move around it (but only in one way, forward)
+This application get information about the chosen twitter user in json file and help you to move around it.

 <h2>Usage<br></h2>